MicrosoftDocs/windows-dev-docs/windows-apps-src/winrt-components/walkthrough-creating-a-simple-windows-runtime-component-and-calling-it-from-javascript.md

 ms.localizationpriority: medium
 ---

-# Walkthrough: Creating a Simple Windows Runtime component and calling it from JavaScript
+# Walkthrough of creating a C# or Visual Basic Windows Runtime component, and calling it from JavaScript

 This walkthrough shows how you can use the .NET Framework with Visual Basic or C# to create your own Windows Runtime types, packaged in a Windows Runtime component, and how to call the component from your Universal Windows app built for Windows using JavaScript.

 Visual Studio makes it easy to add a Windows Runtime component written with C# or Visual Basic to your app, and to create Windows Runtime types that you can call from JavaScript.
 Internally, your Windows Runtime types can use any .NET Framework functionality that's allowed in a Universal Windows app.
-(For more information, see [Creating Windows Runtime Components in C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md) and [.NET for UWP apps overview](https://docs.microsoft.com/dotnet/api/index?view=dotnet-uwp-10.0).)
+(For more information, see [Windows Runtime components with C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md) and [.NET for UWP apps overview](https://docs.microsoft.com/dotnet/api/index?view=dotnet-uwp-10.0).)
 Externally, the members of your type can expose only Windows Runtime types for their parameters and return values.
-When you build your solution, Visual Studio builds your .NET Framework Windows Runtime Component project and then executes a build step that creates a Windows metadata (.winmd) file.
+When you build your solution, Visual Studio builds your .NET Framework Windows Runtime component project and then executes a build step that creates a Windows metadata (.winmd) file.
 This is your Windows Runtime component, which Visual Studio includes in your app.

 > **Note**  The .NET Framework automatically maps some commonly used .NET Framework types, such as primitive data types and collection types, to their Windows Runtime equivalents.
 These .NET Framework types can be used in the public interface of a Windows Runtime component, and will appear to users of the component as the corresponding Windows Runtime types.
-See [Creating Windows Runtime Components in C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).
+See [Windows Runtime components with C# and Visual Basic](creating-windows-runtime-components-in-csharp-and-visual-basic.md).

 This walkthrough illustrates the following tasks.
 After you've completed the first section, which sets up the Windows app with JavaScript, you can complete the remaining sections in any order.